diop/flyers-api/README.md

 # Promoters

 Promoters are everyday people who can earn money using our platform.
 They are incentived by rewards the business offers for getting the word out.
-They get a customized link which tracks how by users they attract to their promotion.
+They get a customized link which tracks how many users they attract to their promotion.
 If a promoter is great at their job, they make more money.

 # Visitors

 The world and all its people.
 Visitors come to our platform through promoters or by themeselves.
-Here on our platform, they enage with the best their local businesses have to promote.
+Here on our platform, they engage with the best their local businesses have to promote.